 "There is no scientific data to support a recommendation for annual administration of vaccines.
 Furthermore, repeated administration of vaccines may be associated with a higher risk of anaphylaxis and autoimmune diseases."

 The American Veterinary Medical Journal (#208) also says:

 "There is little scientific documentation that backs up label claims for annual administration of most vaccines.
 In the past, it was believed that annual vaccination would not hurt and would probably help most animals.
 However concerns about side effects have begun to change this attitude.
 The client is paying for something with no effect or with the potential for an adverse reaction."

-Dr. Don Hamilton DVM warns you NOT to fall for the guilt trip pushed on you by many vets:
+Dr. Don Hamilton DVM suggests not falling for the guilt trip pushed on you by some vets: